-Those Christmas festivities having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.
+Their Christmas festivities having been completed - the ones that Lance Corporal Elliott missed: turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, not until January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.

-From the railway station there it entrained for the small town of Corbie where it thereupon took over billets which it had already occupied for a short period only two months before.
-Days later again the unit continued its progress back up to the forward area and to...active service.
-That recent six-week Christmas respite spent far to the rear now a thing of the past, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+From the railway station there it had entrained for the small town of Corbie where it thereupon had taken over billets which it had already occupied for a short period only two months before.
+Days later again the unit had continued its progress back up towards the forward area and to...active service.

+That recent six-week Christmas respite - spent far to the rear - was now a thing of the past and the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.